What Does Rebooting Computer Mean

 To understand the reboot process, it's crucial to recognize that turning off your computer and then turning it back on initiates a sequence that clears temporary data and refreshes system operations.
 This action, known as a hard reboot or cold boot, involves completely powering down the machine.

-See also How to Make a Folder
+See also How to Fix Computer Clock

 It's different from a soft reboot, which doesn't shut down the power but restarts the operating system.
 When you choose to reload the operating system through a reboot, you're allowing your computer to restart cleanly.
 This step is important for resolving glitches and enhancing your system's performance.